n-claes/legolas/docs/content/misc/contributing.md

 This means that all new or modified code should follow the [PEP8 guidelines](https://www.python.org/dev/peps/pep-0008/), with the exception of maximum line length.
 We find 79 a bit on the low side, so we usually wrap around 100.
 Method names are also quite flexible, if they are concise and clear it's fine.

+Additionally, whenever you add code you should also add a dedicated unit test to the [pylbo tests](../../testing/test_pylbo).

 <i class="fas fa-exclamation-triangle"></i> **Important:**
 Every new bit of code _has_ to be supplemented by corresponding documentation, which should be clear